 Learning how to draw different still-life subjects will not only help you to enhance your drawing skills, but it will also teach you how to see simple shapes that make a more complex subject.
 In this how-to-draw a zucchini tutorial, I will show you how to sketch a zucchini and how to add value to the zucchini to create a realistic drawing.

 First, I will show you how to draw a zucchini’s outline, also known as the contour of the zucchini.

 In the second part of the drawing tutorial, I will show you how to add value, highlights, and shadows with images and video.

 The value, highlights, and shadow you draw will create a three-dimensional illusion that will make the zucchini pop on your drawing surface.

-Zucchini comes in a variety of sizes, and shapes, which make them a fun subject for artists to paint and draw.
+Zucchini comes in a variety of sizes, and shapes, which makes them a simple and fun drawing subject for artists to paint and draw.

 Staging a variety of summer vegetables can make a beautiful drawing everyone would love to display in their kitchen.

 Zucchini has beautiful curved lines that will help you to enhance your drawing skills.

 The skin of zucchini, apples, and grapes is smooth, which makes the light react similarly to each subject.